 The aforementioned results laid the basis for the activities which followed in the next phase of implementing the program.
 The program anticipated the activities for Kukes, because the new structure for LPD and Commissariat was in the meanwhile approved not only for the two TLPD, but also for all the other ones countrywide.

 The results of the analysis helped design new structures functions and portfolios of the CPOs in the selected TLPDs.
 Different proposals were developed and discussed in many meetings with the ASP counterparts and with experts from ICITAP, OSCE and PAMECA.
 The number CPOs for Elbasan and Kukes were amended or new positions defined and urban and rural police zones determined.
 Thereby, a more efficient and in particular quicker response of police to any incidents can be guaranteed.
-Another advantage is that nearly all ad hoc cases can be handled by these mixed teams.
+Another advantage is that nearly all ad hoc cases can be handled by these mixed teams, composed of CPOs and Crime Inspectors.
+The crime inspectors will have the same competency zone as CPOs and the responsibilities for managing crime situations will be with the crime inspectors, while the CPOs will be focused only on community policing issues and interventions only in emergency situations and responding to calls.

 The PMT at several occasions urged the MoI and ASP to first implement the structure in pilot form, before extending the practice in all LPD.
 However, it was decided to implement the new structure in all LPDs at the same time.
 The program had to adapt to this situation and during further implementation it might arise a need to adapt some proposed solutions, based on the results to be obtained in practice.